ashkaaar/API-boilerplate/README.md

 ## Security
 Advanced security measures are implemented, including rate limiting, request validation, and protection against common web vulnerabilities.

-# Horizontal Scaling for this platform
+# Horizontal Scaling for this platform (Future Reference)

 ## Step 1: Load Balancing
 The first step in horizontal scaling is setting up a load balancer.
 The load balancer distributes incoming network traffic across multiple servers to ensure no single server bears too much demand.
 This allows for high availability and reliability by redirecting requests only to servers that are online.